adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: When enabled, a rogue-like ASCII map of the scene appears in the narrative log after the descriptive text for a turn.

+### Phase 8: UI/UX Refinements

+-   **Milestone 29: Refine Visual Aids with Thumbnails and Lightbox**
+    -   **Goal**: Improve the visual aids feature by generating thumbnails to keep the narrative log tidy and adding a "lightbox" modal to view full-size images.
+    -   **Description**: This refactors the visual aids implementation.
+The ingestion process will generate a smaller JPEG thumbnail for each image, saved with a `thumb_` prefix.
+The gameplay API will provide URLs for both.
+The frontend will display the thumbnail and allow the user to click it to view the full image in a modal.
+    -   **Key Tasks**:
+        -   **Backend**: Modify `ppdf_lib/api.py` to generate and save a prefixed JPEG thumbnail during image extraction.
+Update `ingestion_service.py` to include the thumbnail path in the vector store metadata.
+Modify `rag_service.py` to stream a `visual_aid` object containing both `thumb_url` and `full_url`.
+        -   **Frontend**: Add a new `Image Lightbox` modal to `index.html`.
+Update `GameplayHandler.js` to render thumbnails using `thumb_url`, making them clickable to open the `full_url` in the lightbox.
+Add CSS to constrain thumbnail size and style the lightbox.
+    -   **Outcome**: Visual aids appear as clean, clickable thumbnails in the log.
+        Clicking a thumbnail opens the full-resolution image in a modal overlay, improving usability and reducing initial load.

+-   **Milestone 30: Implement Cover Mosaic Kickoff**
+    -   **Goal**: Create a more immersive start for Adventure Modules by displaying a mosaic of cover art before the initial narration.
+    -   **Description**: This feature enhances the start of "Adventure Module" games.
+The backend will find the first four images classified as 'cover' and send their thumbnail URLs to the frontend.
+The UI will display these in a responsive, horizontal row before the first narrative text appears.
+    -   **Key Tasks**:
+        -   **Backend**: Modify the `/api/game/start` endpoint.
+Add logic to the `RAGService` to query the module's KB for the first four `cover` images.
+            Stream a new `cover_mosaic` JSON object containing an array of image URLs before streaming the narrative text.
+        -   **Frontend**: Update `GameplayHandler.js` to handle the new `cover_mosaic`
+            stream type.
+Implement a new UI component to render the images in a responsive horizontal row at the top of the narrative view.
+    -   **Outcome**: Users playing an Adventure Module are greeted with a visually striking mosaic of cover art, creating a strong thematic opening for the game session.

 ---

 ## 7. AI Assistant Procedures